ypsitau/gmc4sim/README.md

 - `[Window]` - `[Show Dump]` will print the object in a dump format.

 See [User Manual](https://github.com/ypsitau/gmc4sim/blob/master/doc/GMC4Sim.pdf)
-for more detail in operation, though it's written in Japanese.
+for more detail on operation, though it's written in Japanese.